Bulgur Pilaf with Chickpeas

 FAQ

-Is bulgur healthy?
+Is bulgur wheat gluten-free?

-Can you use fine bulgur for pilaf?
+Can I use fine bulgur for this recipe?

 What's the difference between bulgur and couscous?